 - Using the Proposed site-specific criteria and the projected future flow rate of 0.27 MGD, Edgar’s daily phosphorus limit is 0.6 mg/L.

 Since the rules are not going away, you’ll want to carefully examine your options.
 You will first notice a change in your phosphorus limit when the DNR sends your facility’s next permit.
 The permit will include a timetable for meeting the new limit.
 The first step will be to complete an Optimization Plan.
-Ideas for optimizing an existing plant without a complete rehaul:
+Ideas for optimizing an existing plant without a complete rehaul include:

 - Increase chemical addition